npm/run-script/README.md

 the shell to execute the script file, and when the process exits we remove the temporary file.

+In Windows, when the shell is cmd, and when the initial command in the script is a known batch file (i.e. `something.cmd`) we double escape additional arguments so that the shim scripts npm installs work correctly.

 The actual implementation of the escaping is in `lib/escape.js`.